Diaconis-Ylvisaker prior penalized likelihood for $p/n \to \kappa \in (0,1)$ logistic regression: Introduction

 We study the MDYPL estimator's shrinkage properties under various optimality criteria, and compare MDYPL to logistic ridge regression \citep{salehi+et+al:2019} and corrected-least squares \citep{lewis+battey:2023}, which are two methods for which the asymptotic performance of the respective estimators has been examined in the high-dimensional regime we consider.
-For the application of MDYPL in real-world settings, we present procedures for the estimation of unknown constants that describe the asymptotic behaviour of the MDYPL estimator, accompany our theoretical findings with extensive simulation studies, and provide a real-data case study on digit recognition.
-In the process, we provide a comprehensive picture of the performance and the appliability of the MDYPL framework in the challenging asymptotic regime of proportional asymptotics.
+We accompany our theoretical findings with extensive simulation studies, and provide a real-data case study on digit recognition.
+Overall, we provide a comprehensive picture of the performance of the MDYPL framework in the challenging asymptotic regime of proportional asymptotics.

-While the DY prior penalty is nonseparable (see the seminal works of \citealp{berthier+montanari+nguyen:2020} and \citealp{huang:2022} on nonseparable AMP), it allows us to write the DY prior penalized log-likelihood as a logistic regression log-likelihood with transformed responses.
-In this way, we can analyse MDYPL estimation as a logistic regression problem without having to explicitly accommodate for the nonseparable penalty function.
-This paves the way for similar results for other penalty functions which reduce to a perturbation of the responses.

-On a technical note, the AMP machinery employed to derive our asymptotic results hinges on a recursion, which can be thought of as an approximation to the solution of the first-order optimality condition of the MPL estimation problem at hand.
-Formally, this recursion is required to be Lipschitz-smooth in its arguments, which is not the case for logistic regression.
-The reason for this lies in the nature of binary responses, which are modelled as a step function $Y_j = \mathds{1} \left\{\bar{\varepsilon}_j < \zeta'\left(\bx_j^\top \bbeta_0 \right)\right\}$ for $\bar{\varepsilon}_j \sim U(0,1)$, which is not Lipschitz-smooth in its arguments $\bar{\varepsilon}_j, \bx_j^\top \bbeta_0$.
-We thus introduce a smooth AMP recursion, which approximates $Y_i$ by a smooth function

-for $\epsilon>0$.
-We link this smooth recursion to the non-smooth recursion of interest to formally transfer the asymptotic results from the AMP literature to logistic regression.
-This step has hitherto been missing in the analysis of the ML estimator in high-dimensional logistic regression in \citet{sur+candes:2019}, as noted in \citet{feng+et+al:2022}.
-Details are provided in Appendix~\ref{appendix:thm1} of the Supplementary Material document.